-Fly to Mauritius
+Fly To Port Louis, Mauritius

 Mauritius’ position in the Tropics means there are 2 definite seasons – a warm humid summer from November to April, and a relatively short, cool and dry winter period from June to September.
 The hottest months are January and February though the possibility of cyclones is higher.
 The coolest months are July and August when the evenings can be chilly.
 Although there is no marked rainy season, most of the rainfall occurs in the summer months.

 Mauritius’ cyclone season has been known to wreak havoc on some unsuspecting tourists’ vacations.
 Cyclones while destructive don’t usually last long and they generally happen between January and March.
 Mauritius cyclones are characterised by gloomy skies, lots of rain and wind so get ready to batten down the hatches if your trip coincides with this weather phenomenon.

 Whilst the island nation has no official language, the inhabitants speak a mixture of English, French and Mauritian Creole so tourists should have no trouble communicating as long as they have a base of English or French to work with.

 - Mauritius is the most densely populated country in Africa